Mangle (machine)

-A mangle or wringer is a mechanical laundry aid consisting of two rollers in a sturdy frame, connected by cogs and (in its home version) powered by a hand crank or by electricity.
-While the appliance was originally used to wring water from wet laundry, today mangles are used to press or flatten sheets, tablecloths, kitchen towels, or clothing and other laundry.
+A mangle is a mechanical laundry aid consisting of two rollers in a sturdy frame, connected by cogs and (in its home version) powered by a hand crank or by electricity.

+Mangles are used to press or flatten sheets, tablecloths, kitchen towels, or clothing and other laundry.
+The "wringer", a smaller lighter machine of similar appearance and function, was used to squeeze the water out of wet washing.
+While mangles remain in use in commercial settings, wringers have been made redundant by the spin dry cycle on modern washing machines.